Fabric-CICD-Workflows/GitHub_SetupForFabricCICD/README.md

-# Demo Fabric CI/CD project with dev/test/prod stages using GitHub repo and fabric_cicd
+# Fabric CI/CD Project Demo
+This sample project is based on a workflow with stages dev/test/prod stages and using GitHub repository and the **fabric_cicd** library.